Flyers comment on Boeing's 'plastic' airplane

-TOKYO/CHICAGO Boeing Co's (BA.N) first 787 Dreamliner touched down in Japan on Wednesday and will start commercial flights next month.
+TOKYO/CHICAGO, Sept 28 Boeing Co's first 787 Dreamliner touched down in Japan on Wednesday and will start commercial flights next month.

 Reuters asked flyers around the world what they thought about the prospect of boarding the world's first "plastic" airplane.